webclinic017/tradinghook/README.md

 ## Docs

 Please read the "theory-of-operation.rst" file.
 Or at least this is what I am posting at the moment.
 This will be more of a introduction of how this can be used.
+This also reveals some of the current internal workings of how the "structures" json file can be used to implement a set of primitive trading conditions.

 ## INSTALLATION